JinFish/MRE-MI/README.md

 ## Running
 After you have prepared the required enviroment, data, and models, you can run `python run.py` to train a model.
+You should re-search the hyperparameters to obtain the best results.